 There are countless adaptations of The Phantom of the Opera, but here's some of the adaptations that did well at the box office and beyond.

-The first ever adaptation of Gaston Leroux's novel was Das Gespenst im Opernhaus or Das Phantom der Oper performed in 1916.
+The first ever adaptation of Gaston Leroux's novel was Das Gespenst im Opernhaus or Das Phantom der Oper in 1916.
 Although it's important for the history books, the movie is now lost in the ether; people know of its existence because of other references, rather than seeing it for themselves.

 An English adaptation of The Phantom of the Opera was released in 2004, starring Gerard Butler as the Phantom and Emmy Rossum as Christine.

 Love Never Dies is a musical sequel to Phantom, which received its world premiere at the Adelphi Theatre in 2010.